MustafayMustafa/Grade-Prediction/README.md

 # Grade-Prediction

-init
-Prediciting student grades using a linear regression model.
+Predicting student grades using a linear regression model.